historicalnetworkresearch/lausanne/practical.md

 ### Online participation

-The conference is an on-site event, but streaming of sessions is planned.
+The conference is an on-site event, but the sessions will be streamed on Zoom.
+You need to [register for the conference](https://hnr2024.sciencesconf.org/) (select "online") to access the virtual rooms.

 ## Lausanne
 ### Transportation